Peterede/spreed/docs/api-v1.md

-        `hasPassword` | bool | Flag if the room has a password `hasCall` | bool | Flag if the room has an active call `unreadMessages` | int | Number of unread chat messages in the room (only available with `chat-v2` capability)
+        `hasPassword` | bool | Flag if the room has a password `hasCall` | bool | Flag if the room has an active call `unreadMessages` | int | Number of unread chat messages in the room (only available with `chat-v2` capability) `lastMessage` | message | Last message in a room if available, otherwise empty

 ### Get single room (also for guests)

 * Method: `GET`